-In this blog post I want to contrast two software systems, the Lessons Database, and the Lessons Management System, and showcase the Lessons Management Hub; an excellent example of the latter.
+In this blog post I want to contrast two software systems, the Lessons Database, and the Lessons Management System..

-There are two types of Lessons Learned approaches, which I call "Lessons for Information" and "Lessons for Action".
+There are two types of Lessons Learned approaches, which you could differentiate as "Lessons for Information" and "Lessons for Action".

 These represent maturity levels 1 and 2 from my three level categorisation, and can be described as follows.

 "Lessons for Information" is where lessons re captured and put in reports, or in a database, in that hope that people will look for them, read them, and assimilate them.
 "Lessons for Action" is where lessons are used to drive change and improvement to processes, procedures, etc.

 "Lessons for Information" is supported by a Lessons Database, "Lessons for Action" by a Lessons Management System.
 Let's contrast the two.

 - In a Lessons Database, the database is the final home of the lessons.
 In a Lessons Management System, the final home of lessons is considered to be the complied knowledge of the organisation, which may be procedures, doctrine, guidance, best practices, wikis, etc.